Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Proof of -Hamiltonian continuity

-Note that $G_S$ may not be smooth on $S$ at $S=1$, $\tau \in [-10,10]$.
-We modify it on a small neighborhood of this set so that $G_S$ becomes a smooth family.
-We denote it by the same symbol $G_S$ by an abuse of notation.
+Note that $G_S$ may not be smooth at $S=1$ on $S$ and on $\tau \in [-10,10]$.
+Here the specific number 10 does not assume any significance which can be replaced by any sufficiently large constant but fixed.
+It is chosen so that $G_S$ is smooth on $\tau$ at least outside $[-10,10]$.
+We modify $G_S$ on a small neighborhood of this set so that $G_S$ becomes a smooth family.
+We denote the resulting modification still by the same symbol $G_S$ by an abuse of notation.